m2dsupsdlclass/azure-deployment/README.md

-If it does not work, please click on the top and righthand-side menu with your name and switch directory to the one named "ericmoulinesoutlook.onmicrosoft..." and then try to click on the link again.
+If it does not work, please click on the top and righthand-side menu with your name and switch directory to the one named "ericmoulinesoutlook.onmicrosoft..." and then try again.

 If it still does not work, please contact Olivier or Charles preferably on slack.